jdmartin86/jdmartin86.github.io/README.md

 rbenv global 2.4.0
 ```

-Run the following command to build `gh-pages` and deploy to `master`.
+Commit and push changes to `gh-pages` branch, then run the following command to build `gh-pages` and deploy to `master`.

 ```
 jgd -r gh-pages -b master